-If you have an existing VLAN attachment, you can create a second one to build redundancy.
-Google recommends redundancy so that if one VLAN attachment fails, the other one can continue to serve traffic.
+If you have an existing VLAN attachment for a Partner Interconnect connection, you can create a second one to build redundancy.
+We recommend redundancy so that if one VLAN attachment fails, the other one can continue to serve traffic.

-To create a redundant VLAN attachment, it must connect to Google in the same metropolitan area (city) as the existing one but in a different edge availability domain.
+To create a redundant VLAN attachment, it must connect to Google Cloud in the same metropolitan area (city) as the existing VLAN attachment but in a different edge availability domain (metro availability zone).

-- For the Select VLAN attachment field, pick the attachment that you want to build redundancy for.
-The new redundant attachment will use the same VPC network and region as the existing one.
+In the Select VLAN attachment field, select the attachment that you want to build redundancy for.
+The new redundant attachment uses the same VPC network and region as the existing one.

 16550.
 If you don't have an existing Cloud Router that you can use, create one with an ASN of

-is displayed in the console and used by the
+is displayed in the Cloud Console and is used by the

 gcloudcommand-line tool to reference the attachment, such as

-- Click Create to create the attachments, which takes a few moments.
+Click Create to create the attachments, which takes a few minutes.

-- After creation is complete, copy the pairing keys.
-You'll need to share these keys with your service provider when you request a connection with them.
+After creation is complete, copy the pairing keys.
+You need to share these keys with your service provider when you request a connection with them.

-contains the existing VLAN attachment.
-The Cloud Router must have an ASN
+that contains the existing VLAN attachment.
+The Cloud Router must

 16550.
-If you don't have a duplicate Cloud Router, create
+If you don't have an existing Cloud Router

-create a VLAN attachment.
-When you create the Cloud Router, use
+before you create a VLAN attachment.
+When you create the

 Describe your existing VLAN attachment to view its details.
-Record its edge availability domain.
+Record its edge availability domain (metro availability zone).